CognitiveModeling/InteractiveClimateMuseum/readme.md

 			- adds a box collider of the size of the toggle (using its rect transform)
 		- if the toggle does not have the event system script ToggleVRSupport (applies to every toggle):
 			- adds the script, set its controlled toggle and event system to the current ones
-	- repeats exactly the same procedure for buttons and scrollbars
+	- repeats exactly the same procedure for buttons
 	- repeats a similar procedure for browsers: enables VR input, sets browser's camera to the VRCamera and changes browser's position

 ################################################################################